tedneward/Azgaarnoth/Classes/Feats.md

 * You gain proficiency with thieves’ tools.
 If you are already proficient with them, you add double your proficiency bonus to checks you make with them.

+## Channeler
+You are one of the rare people who have the innate talent to control raw magic and express it in raw, fiery form.
+This grants the following benefits:
+* If you already have channeling dice, you gain one more; otherwise, you have two channeling dice, which are d6’s.
+These channeling dice are used to fuel the uses described below.
+A channeling die is expended when you use it.
+You regain all of your expended channeling dice when you finish a long rest.
+If you are in an area where spells are suppressed or cannot be cast (such as an antimagic field spell), you cannot use channeling dice.
+You can only spend 1 channeling die per turn.
+* When you take cold damage or damage from a spell, you can use your reaction to expend 1 or more channeling dice and regain hit points equal to the total number rolled on your channeling dice.
+* Whenever you inflict fire damage with a spell or cantrip, you can use your bonus action to expend 1 or more channeling dice to inflict extra damage against one target of that fire damage (even if that target took no fire damage due to immunity or a similar effect).
+The target takes force damage equal to your total channeling dice roll, and you can push the target up to 10 feet away from you.
+* As an action, you can expend 1 channeling die to cast [detect magic](/Magic/Spells/detect-magic.md).
+* Whenever you spend 1 or more channeling dice, you shed bright light in a 30-foot radius and dim light for an additional 30 feet.
+If you spend 4 or more channeling dice at once, these radii are doubled.
+* As long as you have at least one unexpended channeling die remaining, you are considered naturally adapted to cold climates, and you have the ability to start fires with a touch.
+As an action, you can magically ignite a flammable object you touch with your hand--an object such as a torch, a piece of tinder, or the hem of drapes.
+* You learn the [produce flame](/Magic/Spells/produce-flame.md) cantrip.

 ## Charger
 When you use your action to Dash, you can use a bonus action to make one melee weapon attack or to shove a creature.
 If you move at least 10 feet in a straight line immediately before taking this bonus action, you either gain a +5 bonus to the attack’s damage roll (if you chose to make a melee attack and hit) or push the target up to 10 feet away from you (if you chose to shove and you succeed).